TPLMaps/TPLMapsAndroidSdkSamples/docs/Routing.md

 # Setup Routing API
-To setup TPL Maps in your application follow these steps
+To setup Routing API in your application follow these steps
 1. Add the following configuration in project level `build.gradle`
 ``` groovy
 allprojects {